 Natural History

-In this section we will look at Perinton from a geological point of view.
+Below is a review of Perinton from a geological perspective.
 Please join us in discovering what lies beneath the ground we walk on in Perinton.
-It is exciting to learn how Perinton "formed" into the land it is today.
+It is exciting to learn how our town”formed” into the land it is today.

 Natural Region